Best VPNs for Routers - Easy to Set Up and Use in 2022

 As for the assistance you can expect, VyprVPN has expert support available 24/7, in addition to helpful guides to see you through the config process.

 There are some things to consider, however — one of them is the VPN’s stance on P2P.
 Let’s put it this way: if torrenting is something you dabble in, you’re better off looking at a different provider, as Golden Frog (VyprVPN’s parent company) respects DMCA requests.

-There is also a no-refunds policy in place, so you don’t have the option of getting your money back once you commit to a subscription.
+VypVPN offers new users a 30-day money-back guarantee, so you can test it out risk-free.
 The value is definitely there, but here’s a piece of advice: read our full review on VyprVPN and make sure it’s the right service for you before purchasing.